beallio/CSSLoader-Home-Carousel-Zoom/README.md

 5. Return to **Gaming Mode**.
 Press the **…** (Quick Access) button, open **Decky → CSS Loader**, and select **Refresh**.
 6. Toggle **Home Carousel Zoom** to **On**.

-> **Upgrading from older versions:** If you used the earlier single-slider version, your saved zoom setting will not carry over.
-It defaults to 115%, so simply re-adjust your sliders.

 ## Adjusting Cover Size

 Press **… → Decky → CSS Loader → Home Carousel Zoom** to adjust your settings.